-Nature lovers can explore rock pools at Saltburn and Robin Hood’s Bay.
-You can join a ranger on a Rock Pool Rummage to find all sorts of fascinating creatures that live between the tides – it’s amazing how many weird and wonderful species call the Yorkshire Coast home.
+Nature lovers can spend happy hours exploring rock pools on the shore.
+You can join a ranger on a Rock pool rummage at Robin Hood’s Bay, with several dates to over the holidays to choose from.
+Find all sorts of fascinating creatures that live between the tides – it’s amazing how many weird and wonderful species call the Yorkshire Coast home.

-You can get closer to wildlife by helping rangers with a Small Mammal Survey to count the voles, shrews and wood mice in our coastal woodlands.
-Or witness bird ringing experts in action at a special demonstration, a rare chance to see our feathered friends at close quarters.
+You can get closer to wildlife by helping rangers with a Small mammal survey to count the voles, shrews and wood mice in our coastal woodlands.

 The Old Coastguard Station